andreabellome/saturn_moon_tours/README.md

 git clone "https://github.com/andreabellome/saturn_moon_tours.git"
 ```

-Apart from AUTOMATE toolbox, a folder called 'Solutions' is also present with pre-computed solutions (namely, Pareto fronts and tours with best &Delta DV, given differtent input parameters).
+Apart from AUTOMATE toolbox, a folder called 'Solutions' is also present with pre-computed solutions (namely, Pareto fronts and tours with best DV, given differtent input parameters).

 Only invited developers can contribute to the folder, and each should create a separate branch or fork, otherwise push requests will not be accepted on main branch modifications.
 This work is under [CC BY-NC 4.0 DEED](https://creativecommons.org/licenses/by-nc/4.0/), i.e., Attribution-NonCommercial 4.0 International.
 To cite this software, please cite Bellome [[4]](#4) and Bellome et al. [[5]](#5).